- Ozeki 10

 Step 1.
 Download and install Ozeki NG SMS Gateway.

 The following box is the "License Agreement".
 Please read it carefully.
+The license agreement is necessary for you to read.
+This agreement will tell you what you are legally allowed and what you are prohibited to do with the software.
 If you accept all the terms and conditions please click on "I Agree" button and "Next" (Figure 4).

 Now "Select Installation Folder" dialog box appears.
-With "Browse..." button you can select one folder and to continue the installation click on "Next" (Figure 5).
+The folder you choose will be the location of the software files of the Ozeki NG SMS Gateway.
+Make sure to choose a folder where there is enough free space.
+With "Browse..." button you can select one folder and to continue the installation click on "Install" (Figure 5).

 You need to log into the software to configure it after the installation process.
 You can do it if you open the login window and use Internet Explorer or Mozilla Firefox.
-The login window is available at "http://127.0.0.1:9501" URL but it should automatically appears after the installation as it was mentioned above or you can open it in "Start" menu, "All programs", "Ozeki NG SMS Gateway" and here click on "Manage Ozeki NG SMS Gateway" (Figure 8).
+The login window is available at "http://127.0.0.1:9501" URL but it should automatically appears after the installation, or you can open it in "Start" menu, "All programs", "Ozeki NG SMS Gateway" and here click on "Manage Ozeki NG SMS Gateway" (Figure 8).

 If you cannot open the Login window you